xin-huang/SeleDiff/README.md

     > cd /path/to/SeleDiff
     > gradlew.bat clean

+## Commands

+SeleDiff contains two sub-commands:
-There are two sub-commands in `SeleDiff`.
-The first sub-command `compute-var` is used for estimating variances of Ω<sup>1</sup>, which are required for the second sub-command `compute-diff`.
+	- `compute-var` for estimating variances of Ω<sup>1</sup>, which is required for the `compute-diff` command;
+	- `compute-diff` for estimating selection differences among loci.

 ## Input Files